GiuseppeCalderonio/CS441_Homework1/README.md

  jar needs to be created from scratch
 * The format of the output is not on _.csv_, and there is no first row description of the output format
+* In order to keep mappers and reducers in the same object class, some code replication may be present because same reducers were implemented more than once